RoyCuthbert/roy-cuthbert-portfolio/README.md

     - [Acknowledgements](#acknowledgements)

 ## UX
-The User Experience (UX) is to provide a simple but structured layout to a portfolio for potential recruiters to see.
+The User Experience (UXis to provide a simple but structured layout to a portfolio for potential recruiters to see.

 ### Project Goals
 1. UX Design